 2. Clearly Define the Client’s Need

 The next step is to define the need or opportunity clearly.
 It can be difficult to readily identify the most principal issues to address and resolve.
 All organizations are complicated, with multiple issues, concerns, customers, and stakeholders coming into play throughout an initiative.
-Pulling on a single thread can impact, if not unravel, many or most parts of the total organization.
-Gathering all the input and then concisely articulating the essence of the key needs and opportunities is critical.

 3. Recommend a Solution

-There can be many potential solutions to problems and opportunities.
-Consultants rely on their broader set of knowledge, experience, and skills to define what the possibilities are and present them to you for consideration.
 They may include a path you have already considered, but with added insights and solid ideas to give it greater clarity.
 The possibilities they present should have the capacity to drive step-change improvement in your business if not transform it through the new initiatives.
 A recommended path forward should include a cost/benefit analysis, at least at a high level, to help guide decisions.

 4. Implement the Plan

 A recommendation without a plan to implement is just another dream.
-So, even if you work with a consulting firm that specializes strictly in strategy, you will want them to leave you with an actionable plan.
+So, even if you work with a firm that specializes strictly in strategy, you will want them to leave you with an actionable plan.
 What I mean by actionable is a well-defined set of steps that drive the change and manage the organizational impact so that the end result is lasting, positive change.

 Benefits of Hiring a Consulting Firm

 In today’s business climate, most businesses need to run lean.
 Managing the myriad operational tasks required on a daily basis can easily consume even the most talented managers and their staff.
-However, critical business issues, strategies, or process improvements that are not being addressed can consume a significant amount of your, and your organization’s’, time.
+However, critical business issues, strategies, or process improvements that are not being addressed can consume a significant amount of your, and your organization’s, time.

 • Better define and address areas of improvement or potential and produce a more flexible and scalable product.